Cleveland Police Helicopter Tracker

 Why this matters

-CPD spent $3.5 million of taxpayer money to refurbish two helicopters.
-They fly almost every night, often circling low over residential neighborhoods during hours when families are winding down and sleeping.
+Cleveland spent $3.5 million to refurbish two police helicopters.
+They fly on more than half of all days, often circling over residential neighborhoods during evening and nighttime hours.

 Read the research →